-This Memorandum describes the main and supplementary loan and grant rates, the contribution scales and the tuition fee rates for the 2012/13 academic year.
-Guidance for students will be available online and as hard copy via the new style Student Finance Wales booklet entitled "A guide to financial support for higher education students in 2012/13" due to be issued early in 2012.
-The Assembly Learning Grants and Loans (Higher Education) (Wales) (No.2) Regulations ("the Student Support Regulations") came into force in April 2011.
-The Student Support Regulations are already subject to a number of amendments are due to be amended further in the early part of 2012.
-These amendments will cover areas such as the support available for courses at private institutions, full-time distance learning courses and certain graduate entry medical and dentistry courses.
-As a result, please note that the sections of this document relating to full-time distance students are still subject to amending regulations.
+This Memorandum describes the main and supplementary loan and grant rates, the contribution scales and the tuition fee rates for the 2013/14 academic year.
+Guidance for students will be available online and as hard copy via the Student Finance Wales booklet entitled "A guide to financial support for higher education students in 2013/14" due to be issued early in 2013.
+The Education (Student Support) (Wales) Regulations 2012 ("the Student Support Regulations") are scheduled to be made in December 2012 and come into force in January 2013.